Are life’s problems getting you down?

 How does it work?

-These could include overcoming anxieties and worries around relationships, financial matters, housing, physical health, stress and panic attacks, depression and loneliness or general Covid-19 and lockdown concerns
+Such concerns could include overcoming anxieties and worries around relationships, financial matters, housing, physical health, stress and panic attacks, depression and loneliness or general Covid-19 and lockdown issues.

-Your link worker will recommend and help you to access a range of support and advice services to suit your needs.
-Despite the coronavirus pandemic, many services and support networks are still available.
+Your link worker will then help you to access a range of support and advice services to suit your needs: offering guidance and encouragement throughout.
+The aim of the service is to both support and empower.